Steal like an artist by Austin Kleon

 Discover: Learning Web Design: A Beginner’s Guide

 Tapworthy: Designing Great iPhone Apps by Josh Clark

 Everybody has got an idea for an app.
 What’s going to set yours apart from the rest?
 Tasteful design, smooth interface, entertaining User Experience… these are a handful of the ways that will make your app more tapworthy than the rest.
 But how to achieve that?
 This guide teaches you how to “think iPhone”.
 Learning is made fun with a collection of visual examples, exclusive insights from those who’ve made it big in the industry and a 360 degree understanding of what makes an app successful.
 Even more, Tapworthy will simplify the design process for you and help you create an exceptional user experience for the world at large.

 The Art of Looking Sideways by Alan Fletcher

 A personal all-time favorite, I dare you to put this beast of a book down once you’ve peered inside it.
-Feast your eyes on this juicy compilation made by the legendary graphic designer Alan Fletcher which is guarantees to make your question a lot of your cherished beliefs about design.
+Feast your eyes on this juicy compilation made by the legendary graphic designer Alan Fletcher which is guaranteed to make you question a lot of your cherished beliefs about design.
 All from the mind-bending and tongue-twisting to the unconventionally brilliant is stashed within this publication.
 Jokes, riddles, quotations, doodles, cut-outs, poems, science, mythology and more… Pick this book up to give yourself a visual and intellectual journey.
 It has helped me out of creative blocks countless times.
-A must-have for creative aficionados who appreciate all that is strange and inspiring.
+Certainly a must-have for creative aficionados who appreciate all that is strange and inspiring.